Table of contents

 What will be deleted?

 Partially deleting a survey means that only certain data points will be deleted from a survey.
 All answers—besides open text answers and background data answers— will be kept.
 A partially deleted survey can still be copied and merged.

-- All respondent contact details will be irreversibly deleted from the survey
+- All respondent contact details will be irreversibly ANONYMIZED from the survey

 - All open text answers will be irreversibly deleted from the survey

-- All background data connected to the survey will be irreversibly deleted
+- All background data, except contact details connected to the survey will be irreversibly deleted

 - All survey reports will be affected